neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 Keywords - Cyber Threat Intelligence Capability, Super SEIM

-This book services as guidance for successful development and implementation of cyber threat intelligence capability.
-It derives its conclusions from the personal observations of the author.
-Two critical take aways:
-- It is critical that business objectives are clearly defined so that the most appropriate cyber threat intelligence capability can be built.
+1. Problem Statement: General overview of defining collective intelligence and factors to consider if using it as a strategy is appropriate for the business objectives you are trying to solve.

+2. Research Question(s): What is collective intelligence?
+How does an organization determine if a collective intelligence strategy is appropriate?

-- Threat Intelligence feed is different from data feed.
-Often intelligence is sold when in fact it is just data.
-Threat intelligence is data that has been vetted by some process or procedure and it satisfies three different requirements:
+3. Contribution: General overview of collective intelligence.
+Key detail: data and intelligence are two different things.
+Often, intelligence is sold when in fact it is really just data.
+Intelligence is data that has been vetted by some process or procedure and that satisfies three different requirements: the data needs to be relevant, actionable, and valuable

-  - Relevant
-  - Actionable
-  - Valuable
+4. Rationale: This book functioned as an overview of collective intelligence.
+It did not include research.

+5. Investigative Approach:  See above.
+This book was tailored for administrative staff in a company to have a handle on what collective intelligence is, and to conduct a cost/benefit analysis of whether or not it is the best solution for their business objectives.

+6. Lessons Learned: As discussed in the contribution section, the difference between data and intelligence.
+Make sure that the business objectives are clearly defined before even looking into whether a collective intelligence strategy is the best approach.

+7. Implications for practice:  Clearly identify business objectives beforehand.
+Do cost/benefit analysis of various strategies to solve specific business objectives.

+8. Implications for Research: Becuase the book discussed collective intelligence at such a high level, it leaves open many doors for further research.
+Such as: what specific problems is collective intelligence best at solving?
+Where should collective intelligence be avoided?

 H. Dalziel, E. Olson, and J. Carnall, How to define and build an effective cyber threat intelligence capability.
 Amsterdam: Syngress, an imprint of Elsevier, 2015.